lsoft/WildcardSearch/README.md

+# VS does not allow vsixers to modify its UI. so this vsix do the things in very horrible and ugliest way.
+It's fragile.
+It's not safe.
+Remember it, if you want to compile it and install to your VS.

 # WildcardSearch

-Visual Studio 2019, 2022 searching by wildcards
+Visual Studio 2019 searching by wildcards

 ![Modified window](example.png)